justinrgarrard/world-of-naevis.net/data/downtime_activities/roguecraft.md

 *Requires a level in Rogue or the Expertise class feature.*

-Gain proficiency in a new language or tool.
+Gain proficiency in a new language, tool, or instrument.

-You can replace the skills you have [Expertise](../../docs/more/classes/rogue#expertise) in with other skills you are proficient in.
+You can replace the skills you have Expertise in with other skills you are proficient in.